Prateek1009/DS256_project/README.md

 ### Introduction
 This repository contains the pipeline for Transfer Patterns Algorithm.
 Sweden's public transit network has been provided as a test case.
 The figure below shows the transit stop location.
 The pipleline uses Spark Streaming Platform to model realtime environment.One-To-Many rTBTR algorithm has been used for preprocessing transfer patterns.
 Project Report and slides can be found at [drive link](https://drive.google.com/drive/folders/1RTqx_MxcKetXWlTGYNWFrk46ZnpmRTks?usp=sharing)
+- Following files are included:
+    - query_code.py: Performs the bicriteria query using spark streaming
+    - function.py: Contains the functions
+    - preprocessing_code.py: Contains the code to preprocess and generate the DAG

 ![plot](sweden.jpg)